NithyaNN3/SAA-C03-Prep/Networking.md

 Troubleshooting - look at the ACTION field - remember that NACL is stateless and SG is stateful

 ## Site to Site VPN
-if we want comms between a data center and VPC > establish conn with customer gateway, VPN gateway and s2s conn
+An encrypted VPN connection over the public internet between your on-premises network and AWS. if we want comms between a data center and VPC > establish conn with customer gateway, VPN gateway and s2s conn
 - virtual private gateway and customer gateway

 ## Direct Connect (DX)
+A dedicated, private connection between your on-premises network and AWS.
+Establishes a physical connection between your data center and an AWS Direct Connect location.
 - dedicated prvate conn from a remote network
 - you need to setup virtual private gateway > access resources